To: Victims of Abuse is dedicated to those who have experienced abuse.

 Some have been accustomed to the abuse for a long time, and it may feel like a foreign or dangerous world of risk to leave the situation.

 Sometimes abuse can cause a person to feel self-destructive, due to a loss of self-esteem, or a loss of hope.
-When you feel so hurt and lost, you may feel that you deserve to suffer.
+When you feel so hurt and lost, you may think that you deserve to suffer.
 When this happens, a person might choose to stay in an abusive situation.

 Some victims of abuse have been made to feel that they were the cause of the problems in the home.
 For example, some victims are forced to write apologetic letters and read them out loud in front of a group.
 Others are made to apologize frequently... this can be like situations in totalitarian regimes, where innocent people have been “brainwashed”—forced to conform to a violent, tyrannical value system, and made to feel abnormal until they do.